MarquezProject/marquez/examples/airflow/README.md

 ![](./docs/lineage-view-job-successful.png)

-**Congrats**!
-You successfully step through a troubleshooting scenario using metadata collected with Marquez!
+_Congrats_!
+You successfully step through a troubleshooting scenario of a failing DAG using metadata collected with Marquez!
 You can now add your own DAGs to `dags/` to build more expressive data lineage views.

 ## Feedback